SymfonyCasts/asset-mapper/sfcasts/tailwind.md

 ## Using TailwindBundle

-Before we dive in... about a week after I recorded this, we created a bundle that makes it *super* easy to add Tailwind called.
+Before we dive in... about a week after I recorded this, we created a bundle that makes it *super* easy to add Tailwind.
 It's called, creatively, [TailwindBundle](https://github.com/symfonycasts/tailwind-bundle)!
 Seeing how you can set up a small build system is still interesting - but if you want to skip this chapter and head over to that bundle instead, it won't hurt my